adobe/helix-onedrive-cli/README.md

 Commands:
   1d me                   Show information about the logged in user.
-  1d login                Start the login interactive flow.
+  1d login                Start the login interactive flow or ROPC flow with username / password.
   1d logout               Logout be removing the authorization file.
   1d resolve <link>       Resolves a share link to the respective drive item.
   1d ls [path]            Lists the contents of the [path]